The application process will open in December 2014.

 - Develop competence and confidence in presenting scientific results in a public forum.

-Participants must be full-time undergraduate students, preferably finishing
+Participants must be undergraduate students enrolled in a degree program (part-time or full-time), preferably finishing

 their sophomore or junior years.
 Applications from traditionally underrepresented